RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 2. Set objectives full names in Symphotimetime64 or in the function *Read_objective()
 3. PIE TAC ranges are automatically calculated.

-Known limitiation: For bi-directional scanning, the readPTU_flim needs to be modified, code upon request.
+Known limitation: For bi-directional scanning, the readPTU_flim needs to be modified, code upon request.